-Water and Energy has been up-dated throughout and major changes are:
+This edition has been updated throughout and major changes are:

-Part One of the book describes the water-energy nexus, the conflicts and competitions and the couplings between water security, energy security, and food security.
+Part One describes the water-energy nexus, the conflicts and competitions and the couplings between water security, energy security, and food security.

-Part Two captures how climate change, population increase and the growing food demand will have major impact on water availability in many countries in the world.
+Part Two captures how climate change, population increase and growing food demand will impact water availability around the world.

-Part Three describes water for energy and how energy production and conversion depend on water availability.
-As a consequence, all planning has to take both water and energy into consideration.
-The environmental (including water) consequences of oil and coal exploration and refining are huge, in North America as well as in the rest of the world.
-Furthermore, oil leak accidents have hit America, Africa, Europe as well as Asia.
-The consequences of hydropower are discussed and the competition between hydropower generation, flood control and water storage is illustrated.
-The importance of water for cooling thermal power plants is described, as this was so tragically demonstrated at the Fukushima nuclear plants in 2011.
-Climate change will further emphasize the strong coupling between water availability and the operation of power plants.
+Part Three describes how energy production and conversion depend on water availability.
+The environmental consequences of oil and coal exploration and refining are huge, in North America and worldwide.
+Furthermore, oil leak accidents have hit America, Africa, Europe and Asia.
+Consequences of hydropower and the competition between hydropower generation, flood control and water storage are discussed.
+The importance of water for cooling thermal power plants is described, as tragically demonstrated at the Fukushima nuclear plants in 2011.
+Climate change emphasizes the strong coupling between water availability and operation of power plants.

-Part Four analyses energy for water - how water production and treatment depend on energy.
-The book shows that a lot can be done to improve equipment, develop processes and apply advanced monitoring and control to save energy for water operations.
-Significant amounts of energy can be saved by better pumping, the reduction of leakages, controlled aeration in biological wastewater treatment, more efficient biogas production, and by improved desalination processes.
+Part Four analyses how water production and treatment depend on energy.
+A lot can be done to improve equipment, develop processes and apply advanced monitoring to save energy for water operations.
+Significant amounts of energy can be saved by better pumping, reduction of leakages, controlled aeration in biological wastewater treatment, efficient biogas production, and improved desalination processes.